Category: Anonymity

 If HideMyAss has handed over the logs for one of his users, which is not confirmed as there are no specific details on how the detective traced back the IP, this would not be the first time they help out the law enforcement, in 2011 Cody Kretsinger, was arrested thanks to HideMyAss handing over logs proving that he was responsable for hacking Sony.

-• Police plants own computers in Freenet, log IPs, makes arrest
+• Police plants own computers in Freenet, log IPs, makes arrest.
+2025 Update, Hyphanet user arrested.

-Police plants own computers in Freenet, log IPs, makes arrest
+Police plants own computers in Freenet, log IPs, makes arrest.
+2025 Update, Hyphanet user arrested.

-Freenet, a P2P network routing traffic across multiple nodes to hide people’s IP when filesharing, and often cited by the media as part of the dark web, appears to have been broken by law enforcement.
+Freenet, a P2P network routing traffic across multiple nodes to hide people’s IP when filesharing, and often cited by the media as part of the dark web has been broken by law enforcement.

 Court records related to Paul Bradley Meagher, a University of North Dakota police officer arrested for downloading child porn from the “anonymous” peer to peer network Freenet, reveal that the North Dakota Bureau of Criminal Investigation had been running an undercover operation in the network since 2011, planting their own nodes inside Freenet to be able to log people’s IPs and trace the final destination of users downloading illegal material.